Anxious Attachment and Codependency: Are You Worried About Being “Needy”?

 Manage Your Mental Health Issues

-If you've been in a one-sided relationship for a long, you might have developed serious mental health issues like depression, anxiety, or panic attacks.
-Even if you don't have these problems, you likely need help learning assertiveness, becoming more independent, or building your self-esteem.
+If you've been in a one-sided relationship for a long time, you may have developed mental health issues such as depression, anxiety, or panic attacks.
+Even if you don't have these issues, you likely need help to become more independent and or build your self-esteem.

 A short-term unhealthy love relationship might be easy to overcome if you're willing to do some work.
 You'll have to identify what went wrong and learn new approaches to relationships.
 However, if the relationship has gone on for a long time or you've been dwelling on finding love for a long time, you may find it very difficult to regain your sense of balance and overcome your neediness.